Forage Testing Program – Recent Program Changes

 Sampling your Hay - How To Take A Good Hay Sample

 To ensure that samples are properly collected, KDA recommends producers and County Extension Agents complete a free, one-hour course provided by the NFTA.
 This training can be accessed online at foragetesting.org, by clicking on the "Certified Sampler" tab.

 Listing your hay for sale

-Forage testing helps to determine fair market value and an equitable price.
-Listings on the Hay Sales Directory page are designed to support or consumers and producers.
+Listings on the “Forage Sales Directory/Tested Hay” page are designed to support Kentucky consumers and producers.
 The analysis can be sorted by any combination of county, relative feed value (RFV), bale size and type of hay.
-Each listing describes a lot's type, cutting date, cutting number, bale size and weight, color, odor, RFV and other characteristics.
+Each listing describes a lot's type, cutting date, cutting number, bale size and weight, color, odor, and other characteristics.

 Kentucky Department of Agriculture

 Forage Testing Program

 Mobile Forage Testing Unit